|

 | Clockwise

 | Louis set off from near Whitby on Wednesday 21st July 2004, and headed clockwise along the coast.
 He camped for most of the way around, relying on B&B's only when it is most necessary.
 He did the walk during a gap year before going to university, and he was by far the youngest coastal walker that I am aware of.
-Louis has a website at http://www.louiswalkingtheuk.tk/ or see some photographs that I took.
+Louis used to have a website (now sadly a dead link) at http://www.louiswalkingtheuk.tk/, or see some photographs that I took when we met up.

 |